 The memorial is built in the style of a neoclassical greek temple with a large marble statue of the 16th president seated inside.
 It was built in the 1920s, and it has always been one of the most visited monuments in DC, often used as a symbol for race relations and civil rights.

-There is not a tour or experience administered by the National Park Service, nor is a ticket required to visit.
+There are no tours or experiences administered by the National Park Service, nor is a ticket required to visit.
 Most visitors simply come to enjoy the peacefulness of the interior and admire the view from the steps outside in both directions.

 The Lincoln Memorial is open 24 hours a day, and many visitors like to return at night to see it and the other attractions of the National Mall lit up under the dark sky.